capham/capham.github.io/_posts/2025-05-03-add-ga4-gtm-to-blog.md

 2. Enter your website URL, stream name (usually your site name), and choose your enhanced measurement settings
 3. Click "Create stream"
 4. Take note of your Measurement ID (it looks like G-XXXXXXX)

+## Setting Up Google Tag Manager

+### Step 1: Create a Google Tag Manager Account

+1. Go to [Google Tag Manager](https://tagmanager.google.com/) and sign in with your Google account
+2. Click "Create Account"
+3. Enter an account name and select your country
+4. Enter a container name (your blog name) and select "Web" as the target platform
+5. Click "Create" and accept the Terms of Service

+### Step 2: Get Your GTM Snippet

+After creating your account and container, Google Tag Manager will provide you with two code snippets:
+1. A script to be placed in the `<head>` of your HTML
+2. A noscript fallback to be placed immediately after the opening `<body>` tag

+Copy these codes for later use.

+## Integrating with Jekyll

+### Method 1: Direct Implementation in Theme Files

+#### Step 1: Add Google Analytics to Your Jekyll Site

+1. Open your Jekyll project and navigate to the `_includes` folder
+2. Create or edit a file called `google-analytics.html` with the following content: